infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### cond: `str`, *Required*

-A non-empty string that defines the condition for selecting rows to update.
+A string that defines the condition for selecting rows to update.
 It represents a logical expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be updated.
+If `cond` is not specified or set to `Null`, the method will update all rows in the table.

 #### data: `dict[str, Any]`, *Required*